 The message is moved from the main Amazon SQS queue to the default dead letter queue as per the component settings.

-An AWS Lambda function is configured with the Amazon SQS main dead letter queue as an event source. it receives the message and replays the message to the main queue, with a message timer defined by the exponential backoff and jitter algorithm.
+An AWS Lambda function is configured with the Amazon SQS main dead letter queue as an event source.
+It receives and send back the message to the original queue adding a message timer.

+The message timer is defined by the exponential backoff and jitter algorithm.

 You can limit the number of retries.
-If the message exceeds this limit, the message is moved to a second DLQ where the message will be processed manually by an operator.
+If the message exceeds this limit, the message is moved to a second DLQ where an operator will process it manually.

 HOW DOES THE REPLAY FUNCTION WORK?

 Each time the Amazon SQS main dead letter queue receives a message, it triggers AWS Lambda to run the replay function.
 The replay code uses an SQS message attribute `sqs-dlq-replay-nb` as a persistent counter for the current number of retries attempted.
-If the retries exceed a maximum number (defined in the application configuration file) the message is moved to the Amazon SQS human DLQ and the function exits.
+The number of retries is compared to the maximum number (defined in the application configuration file).
+If it exceeds the maximum, the message is moved to the human operated queue.
 If not, the function uses the AWS Lambda event data to build a new message for the Amazon SQS main queue.
 Finally it updates the retry counter, adds a new message timer to the message, and it sends the message back (replays) to the main queue.

 def handler(event, context): """Lambda function handler.""" for record in event['Records']: nbReplay = 0 # number of replay if 'sqs-dlq-replay-nb' in record['messageAttributes']: nbReplay = int(record['messageAttributes']['sqs-dlq-replay-nb']["stringValue"]) nbReplay += 1 if nbReplay > config.MAX_ATTEMPS: raise MaxAttempsError(replay=nbReplay, max=config.MAX_ATTEMPS) # SQS attributes attributes = record['messageAttributes'] attributes.update({'sqs-dlq-replay-nb': {'StringValue': str(nbReplay), 'DataType': 'Number'}}) _sqs_attributes_cleaner(attributes) # Backoff b = backoff.ExpoBackoffFullJitter(base=config.BACKOFF_RATE, cap=config.MESSAGE_RETENTION_PERIOD) delaySeconds = b.backoff(n=int(nbReplay)) # SQS SQS.send_message( QueueUrl=config.SQS_MAIN_URL, MessageBody=record['body'], DelaySeconds=int(delaySeconds), MessageAttributes=record['messageAttributes'] )